selimhamidou/selimhamidou.github.io/_posts/2023-03-30-how_I_integrated_Salesforce_with_chatgpt.markdown

 <br><br>
 ![Creating Credentials Custom Metadata Type Record For ChatGPT](/Images/credentials_mdt_chatgpt_record.jpg)

-We also have to add a remote site setting, to tell Salesforce that our endoint is legit, so we go to:
+We also have to add a remote site setting, to tell Salesforce that our endpoint is legit, so we go to:
 Setup -> Remote Site Settings -> New:
 <br><br>
 ![Creating a remote site setting for the endpoint](/Images/create_remote_site_setting.jpg)